roboticcam/demo_links/README.md

 ### 6. My student's computer vision Demos in YouTube ###
 Fortunately, since 2017, I finally have a laboratory space at UTS to continue computer vision.
 These are some examples of resume work for my postdoctoral and PhD students:

-* [My lab team's video demo](https://www.youtube.com/channel/UChLPFBeNlA0arPTrCor3tTg), circa 2017-2009 led by Dr Jason Traish.
+* [My lab team's video demo](https://www.youtube.com/channel/UChLPFBeNlA0arPTrCor3tTg), circa 2017-2009 developed by my research and engineering team.
 You can see this is a modern version of what I built previously.
 * [Marker less mulitple people tracking](https://www.youtube.com/watch?v=K-ivo10gvUo), my student's work, published in ECCV 2020.

 ### [7.
 My continously updated machine learning notes](https://github.com/roboticcam/machine-learning-notes) ###